‘Friends’ stars react to ‘unfathomable loss’ of Matthew Perry | KRDO

 (CNN) — The cast of “Friends” is taking time to “grieve and process” the death of their former co-star Matthew Perry.

-In a statement provided to People on Monday, Jennifer Aniston, Courteney Cox, Lisa Kudrow, David Schwimmer and Matt LeBlanc wrote: “We are all so utterly devastated by the loss of Matthew.
+In a joint statement provided to CNN on Monday, Jennifer Aniston, Courteney Cox, Lisa Kudrow, David Schwimmer and Matt LeBlanc wrote: “We are all so utterly devastated by the loss of Matthew.
 We were more than just cast mates.
 We are a family.”

-“There is so much to say, but right now we’re going to take a moment to grieve and process this unfathomable loss,” the statement continued.
+“There is so much to say, but right now we’re going to take a moment to grieve and process this unfathomable loss,” the statement, released by their individual representatives, continued.
 “In time we will say more, as and when we are able.
 For now, our thoughts and our love are with Matty’s family, his friends, and everyone who loved him around the world.”

 Perry died Saturday at his home in the Los Angeles area.
 He was 54.